2026 Education Policy

 Collaborating on assignments that are meant to be completed individually.

-failing the assignment, failing the course and/ or being reporting to regulatory
+the assignment, failing the course and/ or being reported to applicable regulatory

 boards.